Information for Prospective Graduate Students

 Doctoral students looking to pursue regenerative medicine research under the mentorship of RBC faculty are supported by generous stipends and assistantships.
 These stipends originate from a range of sources, including faculty research grants, departmental funds, the UGA graduate school, government agencies, private foundations and corporations.
 Financial support for master’s level students varies by program and prospective students are encouraged to communicate with respective RBC faculty to discuss availability of funding.

-We ask that prospective graduate students complete our online application to be considered.
+We ask that prospective graduate students complete our online application to be considered for lab rotations.

 Join the RBC Graduate Student Association